Beforerr/dmsp_elfin/lib/PrecipitatingFluxModels/README.md

 # PrecipitatingFluxModels.jl

-A Julia package for modeling precipitating electron flux using empirical statistical models derived from DMSP and ELFIN satellite observations.
+A Julia package for modeling precipitating electron flux using empirical statistical models derived from DMSP and ELFIN observations.

 ## Features and Roadmap